10 Best Hydration Belts Reviewed & Tested

 Dura-Comfort Technology ensures no bouncing, riding up, or chafing

-Two quick-draw bottle holsters
+Two quick draw bottle holsters

-Silicone grippers eliminate bounce
+Silicone grippers prevent bounce

 Integrated race bib toggles

 Loops specifically hold energy gels

 Some suggest bottles last longer if you hand wash them

 Bottles may leak when full